RyanTietjen/ContentGenerator/README.md

 HOW TO USE:

-1. Download main.py and config.ini and move files into a python project.
+1. Download main.py and config.ini, and move files into a python project.
 2. Setup background video.
    -Obtain a 16x9 aspect ratio background video and name it "background.mp4."
    -In your python project, move background.mp4 to the same file location as main.py.